know-cujojs/know/src/documents/tutorials/promises/creating-promises.html.md

 ```

-In our next lesson, we'll start to dig into higher order functions when.js provides for working with promises.
+The next tutorial examines higher-order functions that when.js provides for working with promises.